highlightjs/highlight.js/README.md

 ### ES6 Modules / `import`

+*Note: You can also import directly from fully static URLs, such as our every own pre-built ES6 Module CDN resources.
+See [Fetch via CDN](#fetch-via-cdn) for specific examples.*

 The default import will register all languages:

 ```js
 import hljs from 'highlight.js';
 ```

 It is more efficient to import only the library and register the languages you need:

 ```js
 import hljs from 'highlight.js/lib/core';